ellesmith88/cookiecutter-pypackage/README.rst

 --------

  * Testing setup with ``unittest`` and ``python setup.py test`` or ``py.test``
- * Travis-CI_: Ready for Travis Continuous Integration testing
+ * Travis-CI: Ready for Travis Continuous Integration testing
- * Tox_ testing: Setup to easily test for Python 3.6, 3.7, 3.8
+ * Tox testing: Setup to easily test for Python 3.6, 3.7, 3.8
- * Sphinx_ docs: Documentation ready for generation with, for example, ReadTheDocs_
+ * Sphinx docs: Documentation ready for generation with, for example, ReadTheDocs_
- * Auto-release to PyPI_ when you push a new tag to master (optional)
+ * Auto-release to PyPI when you push a new tag to master (optional)
  * Command line interface using Click or ArgParse (optional)